brianclements03/Regression_Project/README.md

 # REGRESSION

-## This file/repo contains lessons, exercises, and projects for my CodeUp Regression module.
+## This file/repo contains information related to my Regression project, using thee Zillow dataset from the Codeup database.

+## The Plan

+## Data Dictionary

+##  Steps to Reproduce

+## Project Goals

+## Project Description

+## Initial Questions